Friday, November 15, 2024

 At his favorite table at The American Hotel with his kids.

-(It was Lorraine, who had broken the newsroom glass ceiling out of the "women's pages" and into the hard news section at a now defunct Albany newspaper called "The Knickerbocker News," who confirmed my growing desire to become a newspaperman with her tales of daring do in service to her readers.)
+(It was Lorraine, who, in 1965 at the age of 23, had broken the newsroom glass ceiling out of the "women's pages" and into the hard news section at the "Democrat & Chronicle" newspaper in Rochester, NY where she was the only female reporter in the city room, who confirmed my growing desire to become a newspaperman with her tales of daring do in service to her readers.)

 Subsequently, dad became a well-known and well-regarded magazine writer, writing for such publications as The Atlantic, Connoisseur, Esquire, Psychology Today and American Heritage.

-When last we spoke last week, he recalled pieces he wrote for Psychology Today titled 'Selves,' "it was the longest piece they ever published," he told me; and "Rite of Passage" for The Atlantic, about his mother's struggle with Alzheimer's disease, as being among his most memorable articles.
+When last we spoke last week, he recalled pieces he wrote for Psychology Today titled 'Selves,' "it was the longest piece they ever published," he told me; and "Rite of Passage" for The Atlantic, about his mother's struggle with Alzheimer's disease, as being among what he considered to be his most memorable articles.

 The National Geographic explorer series

-He and Lorraine even had a he said/she said column for a time which I found to be quite amusing, mostly because of how honest they were.
+He and Lorraine even had a he said/she said column called "Two Sides of the Story" in Glamour magazine for a time which I found to be quite amusing, mostly because of how honest they were.

 My father also edited a book of Thomas Jefferson's letters from the time he spent in Paris.
 I had just read David McCullough's biography of John Adams and dad and I spent an enjoyable few months debating who was the greater founding father.